zachpino/comm-workshop-s18/week05/data.md

 -----

 So, we're talking about commuting.
-Let's move onto [fetching that census data directly with D3](fetch.md).
+Let's move onto [building a page for visualization](container.md).